radian-software/selectrum/README.md

 any hard dependencies.
 Our common denominator is the standard Emacs API.

-For other possibly interesting packages see our [wiki](https://github.com/raxod502/selectrum/wiki/) which also contains [configuration tips](https://github.com/raxod502/selectrum/wiki/Additional-Configuration)
+For other possibly interesting packages, see our [wiki](https://github.com/raxod502/selectrum/wiki/) which also contains [configuration tips](https://github.com/raxod502/selectrum/wiki/Additional-Configuration)